 Add the flour, bicarb, salt, cloves, ginger, and cinnamon to the large bowl and combine using the fork.

-Pour the contents of the saucepan and beaten eggs over the flour mixture.
+Pour the contents of the saucepan over the flour mixture.
 Stir using the spatula until the dough comes together.

 Using the rolling pin, roll the dough out so it’s at least 5mm thick.

 Take your cutter and cut as many shapes as possible.
 Do not twist the cutter, just press firmly down.

 I find it is easier to cut out all of the shapes and then remove the dough surrounding them.

 Place the shapes onto a piece of baking parchment and pop into the fridge to cool and set.